Why English Law Governs Most International Commercial Contracts

 Good faith, in reference to other countries, creates obligations for parties to inform each other, when reasonable, of the important points that the other party couldn’t discover on its own.
 It also creates obligations to apply reasonable diligence in the performance of contractual obligations, while observing moral and ethical behaviour standards.

-While good faith may have its own advantages, it creates uncertainty as to the standard of behaviour expected from the parties to the agreement, especially in cross border transactions, where cultural difference often exist.
+While good faith may have its own advantages, it creates uncertainty as to the standard of behaviour expected from the parties to the agreement, especially in cross border transactions, where cultural differences often exist.
 On the contrary, with the absence of any general duty of good faith, English commercial law is built on well-founded principles and provides predictability of outcome, legal certainty and fairness.

 There are many sectors dominated by English law.
 These include international commercial contracts, banking and financing, maritime and shipping, mergers and acquisitions, dispute resolution and international arbitration.